Skip to content

 Online Deployment Method

-Online deployment refers to a Kubernetes environment that can access the public internet, allowing Kubernetes to automatically download images from Guance's official public image repository during deployment.
+Online deployment refers to a Kubernetes environment that can access the public network, so during deployment, Kubernetes can automatically download images from Guance's official public image repository.

-To obtain the public address for Guance images, visit the Guance Version History.
+To obtain the public address of the Guance image, you can visit Guance Version History.

 Offline Deployment Method